stefan-sotirov/format-lib/README.md

-# A-non-rendering-engine
+# format-lib
-Formatting C strings in the console
+A low level library for formatting C strings in the console